Washington Heights, Chicago: Euclid Park

+Forest Preserve - Dan Ryan Woods

 The Forest Preserve District of Cook County's Dan Ryan Woods are in Beverly, adjacent to the northwest corner of Washington Heights, and contains the Calumet Division Maintenance Headquarters.
 An abandoned stretch of railroad (formerly operated by Conrail) was converted into the 6 mi Major Taylor Trail during the late 1990s, with the Chicago Park District leasing the trail from the city's Department of Transportation in 2006.
 The bikeway runs between the Dan Ryan Woods and the Whistler Woods in Riverdale, crossing Interstate 57 and the Calumet River.
 Part of the Southland Century Bike Network, it was reportedly underutilized in 2016.
 In 2018 a mural of Taylor and a quote of his was painted on a wall adjacent to the trail by Chicago artist Bernard Williams.